Graham Mort: Black Shiver Moss

 Venue: Waterstones, King Street, Lancaster, Lancashire, LA1

 Tickets: Free – just come along on the day!

 Come along for a wonderful evening of poetry celebrating the release of Graham Mort’s tenth poetry collection!
-The event will run until about 9pm and will include a reading, Q&A and book signing.
+The event will be introduced by local poet Mike Barlow, running until about 9pm and will include a reading, Q&A and book signing.

 Graham Mort writes beautifully about North Yorkshire, but the poems in his tenth collection, Black Shiver Moss, published by Seren, include pieces about landscapes and peoples as distant as South Africa and as close as Europe.
 New places are made intimate and familiar by Mort’s vivid descriptions and evocations.
 Here is a traveller who has taken his destinations to heart, reproducing their weathers and textures with a startling exactitude and intensity.
 When he writes of his northern home counties, particularly in the long poem, ‘Aphasia’, the tone is full of warmth and a kind of yearning, not just for a personal past but for historical human movement – those who migrated over centuries to farm and mine and work the cotton belt factories, bringing their languages with them.
 Here is a poet of deep feeling who eschews sentimentality for shrewd observation.
 His muscular language has a Heaney-esque deftness and heft, yet reaches beyond the physical to register the frailty and brevity of human existence.